 Where Is the Air Conditioner (AC) Drip Pan Located?

 Regardless of the type of air conditioning unit you have in your home – a central unit or an interior room air conditioner – it will have at least one, and often two, drip pans.
 The primary AC drip pan, as noted above, is installed on the coil itself.

 Many units also have an auxiliary AC drip pan that is located either directly beneath the main pan or under the unit itself.
 If either one of these overflows, water will spill inside your home.
 You could have serious problems ranging from mildew and mold to a water-damaged floor or ceiling.

 How Can You Prevent Damage?

 One solution that can offer you peace of mind is an AC drip pan sensor.
 These are simple devices that are installed on the drip pans to monitor the water levels.
 Once the water reaches a certain level, an alarm will sound.
 Most sensors can also be installed to shut down your AC system if the water in a drip pan reaches a predetermined level.
 Drip pan sensors are available as either mechanical or electronic switches.
-Talk to an HVAC professional to determine which one is best for your circumstances and to have a sensor installed.
+Talk to an HVAC professional in Alpharetta, GA to determine which one is best for your circumstances and to have a sensor installed.

 Tips & Insights: How to Fix a Frozen Air Conditioning System

 Does the Drip Pan In My System Need to Be Replaced?

 In some cases, drip pans can leak water out of the unit due to corrosion rather than overflow.
 In this case, the pan may need to be replaced before you install a sensor.
 While some drip pans can be replaced easily by the owner, others tend to be considerably less accessible.
 Primary drip pans are often welded to the coil, and the AC drip pan located beneath the unit requires some effort to access.